paradisebunny/daffodil/characters.md

 ## Character Ancestries
 __Humanus__ Those of mankind.
 Their versatile nature allows them to switch the places of two ability scores at character creation.

-__Luporum__ Those of the wolves.
-Their keen senses find traps on a 4 in 6.
+__Dwarves__ Their trained eye finds traps on a 4 in 6.
 They also have the chance to find such a trap on a 1 in 6 without searching for it.

-__Strigum__ Those of the owles.
-Their keen eyes find secret doors on a 4 in 6.
+__Elves__ Their keen senses find secret doors on a 4 in 6.
 They also have the chance to find such a door on a 1 in 6 without searching for it.

-__Murium__ Those of the mice.
-Their wily ways grant them a +1 to all ranged attacks.
+__Halflings__ Their accuracy grants them a +1 to all ranged attacks.
 ## Armor Class
 Armor Class (AC) rates how difficult it is to hit someone.
 An unarmored person would have AC10, while one wearing chain armor would have AC14.
 ## Advancement